kozmaadrian/mhast-demo/tools/forms/libs/form-ui/README.md

 - Removing an item reindexes subsequent UI inputs; state is re-collected on next `updateData()`.
 - Arrays of objects render as nested groups; their nav items are clickable and scroll to the array’s group container.
 Adding/removing/reordering is data-first (mutations via `FormModel`), then the UI rebuilds.
 - Arrays of primitives render via `InputFactory.createArrayInput()` as a compact repeatable input list.
+  - When empty, one blank input is rendered by default.
+  - The Add button is disabled until the last rendered item has a non-empty value.
+  - Removing the only blank item hides the delete button (layout preserved with `visibility: hidden`).
+  - Deletion uses a two-step confirmation (trash → check) with consistent icon sizing; after confirm, removal is delegated to the command API.
+  - Collected JSON prunes empty strings from primitive arrays; empty results serialize as `[]`.

 #### Data-first mutation API